Monday, September 30, 2019

 Lyle Lovett memorabilia - bet he loved the pork shoulder, too

 This BBQ restaurant and meat market was one of our favorite places to meet up in Giddings when my mother used to drive more.
-Hopefully it will not be the last time we sit together here for lunch over BBQ sammies!
 I will be picking her up in about a week, traveling to Austin, seeing the eye doc, traveling back to Brenham, then back to Austin.
 Lots of driving, but I would rather know she will be safely transported there and back.

 A leaf impression in her driveway